cloudoi-kuku/sturgis/docs/architecture/AI-SERVICE-README.md

 ## Overview

-The MS Project Configuration Tool includes a **fully integrated local AI service** powered by Ollama and Llama 3.2.
+The Project Configuration Tool includes a **fully integrated local AI service** powered by Ollama and Llama 3.2.
 This provides intelligent features without requiring any cloud API keys or external dependencies.

 ---